-See "Transfer and Servicing Agreements-Sale of Student Loans to the Trust; Representations and Warranties of the Depositor" in this prospectus.
+Representations and Warranties of ECFC and See "Transfer and Servicing Agreements-Sale of Student Loans to the Trust; Representations and Warranties of the Depositor" in this prospectus.

-Representations and Warranties of SLM Education Credit Finance Corporation and the Other Sellers Under the Purchase Agreements In each purchase agreement, the related seller of the student loans will make representations and warranties to the depositor concerning the student loans sold through that purchase agreement.
+In each purchase agreement, the related seller of the student loans will make representations and warranties to the depositor concerning the student loans sold through that purchase agreement.
 These representations and warranties will be similar to the representations and warranties we made under the related sale agreement.
 Under each purchase agreement, the related seller will have repurchase, substitution and reimbursement obligations that match our obligations under the sale agreement.